 Sadly for fans of medical dramas, while BritBox previously carried the two longest-running medical dramas, Casualty and Holby City—the former of which beat out Grey’s Anatomy by about 18 seasons–they are now limited to only a handful of recent episodes of each.
 The service also has a hearty dose of truly classic British comedies including Absolutely Fabulous, Blackadder, Are You Being Served?, Fawlty Towers, and Keeping Up Appearances, as well as the cult favorite, Red Dwarf.
 Sci-fi lovers will also appreciate access to all of the original Doctor Who series through 1989 and the sixth Doctor.

 Finally, rounding out the new dramas and classic series, Britbox offers an extended list of lifestyle and current event options, from life on an English farm to specials on the Royal Weddings.

 BritBox Cost and Devices

 BritBox also offers a seven-day free trial and then runs $6.99 a month or $69.99 a year with an annual subscription, making it slightly pricier than Acorn TV.
 It is also able to stream through the web, Roku, Chromecast, Apple TV, as well as mobile devices.

-Both services offer a plethora of viewing fun, and the price isn’t bad for the quantity of content.
+Both services offer a plethora of viewing fun, and the price isn’t bad for the quantity of content, being comparable between the two.
 The final decision of which one to choose is best left up to the individual, as it largely depends on your preferences and which shows hold the most appeal.